 Raw Feeding Myths...
 Busted!

-Many myths are floating around surrounding raw feeding without the proper context to understand where they come from and why they are not valid.
-These speculations spread like wildfire and often cause many pet parents to stray away from raw feeding.
+Many myths surround raw feeding without the proper context to understand where they come from and why they are not valid.
+These speculations spread like wildfire and often cause many pet parents to stray from raw feeding.
 Here are raw feeding myths... busted!

 Myth #1 "Modern pets should never eat fresh foods."

 There is a belief that pets should never eat "human" food as they cannot eat raw natural foods.
 It is said their physiology has changed due to domestication and has evolved to eat a processed diet.
 Pets' basic physiology has changed very little, despite physical appearance.
 Dogs are 99.9% related to their wolf ancestors.
 Although they look different, both are designed and equipped with the biological tools needed to thrive on a fresh diet.
 From nose to tail, literally.
 From canine's dental structure to the short & acidic digestive tract, dogs are designed and equipped to thrive on raw meat, bones, and organs.

 Myth #2 "Every meal must be complete & balanced."

 Many are overwhelmed when they push themselves to balance every meal.
 This often leads to many switching off the raw diet due to frustration.
 While in a perfect world, every meal would be "complete & balanced," the extent of knowledge over nutrition is minimal.
 Even the NRC guidelines are estimates of what dogs need.
 Meals can be balanced over time and do not need to follow NRC guidelines for every meal.
 As long as you feed towards these models and various quality foods, that is more than enough!
 If you want more guidance, you can always purchase a meal plan from places like Perfectly Rawsome [Use code "STORMY10" to save!]
 Learn more about balancing here.

 Myth #3 "My animal(s) or I will contract Salmonella if fed raw food."